AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-49/acsd-58163-price-rule-does-not-apply-discount-from-the-matching-customer-segment-without-coupon-code.md

 <u>Steps to reproduce</u>:

 1. Create customer segment:
-   1. For visitors.
+   * For visitors.
-   1. With condition to have one product in shopping cart.
+   * With condition to have one product in shopping cart.

-1. Create cart price rule:
+1. Create *Cart Price Rule*:
-   1. Without coupon code.
+   * Without coupon code.
-   1. With condition to be matched with visitor customer segment.
+   * With condition to be matched with visitor customer segment.
-1. Create simple product.
+1. Create a simple product.
 1. Open [!DNL Storefront] as guest.
 1. Add one simple product to cart.
-1. Go to shopping cart
+1. Go to shopping cart.

 <u>Expected results</u>:

-Cart Price Rule discount applied.
+*Cart Price Rule* discount is applied.

 <u>Actual results</u>:

-Cart Price Rule discount is not applied.
+*Cart Price Rule* discount is not applied.

 ## Apply the patch